You Can Backdoor Personalized Federated Learning: Attack Evaluation

 \subsubsection{Evaluation Details}

-We employ two evaluation metrics, namely, the attack success rate (ASR) and the main task accuracy (MTA), to assess the efficacy of our proposed backdoor attacks.
-The ASR is computed as the ratio of successfully attacked poisoned samples to the total number of poisoned samples.
-On the other hand, the MTA measures the accuracy of the model when tested on clean samples.
+We employ two commonly used metrics, namely, the attack success rate (ASR) and the main-task accuracy (MTA), to evaluate the attack performance of backdoor attacks~\cite{xie2020dba}.
+ASR and MTA denote the classification accuracy of the targeted model on the poisoned and clean testing data, respectively.
 A successful attack should achieve a high ASR while maintaining a high MTA, indicating effective manipulation of the model's outputs without compromising its performance on the main task.
-Moreover, to ensure unbiased evaluation, we calculate the ASR only on data where the true label differs from the target label~\cite{xie2020dba}.
-We evaluate the model's performance every 2 rounds for MNIST and FEMNIST, every 4 rounds for Fashion-MNIST, and every 10 rounds for CIFAR-10.
-All experiments are conducted on six Tesla V100 GPUs.
-Each experiment is run three times with different random seeds.
-For each run, we record the average performance over the last 50 rounds, and then report the mean results from the three runs.
+We assess the model's performance every two rounds for MNIST, every four rounds for Fashion-MNIST, and every ten rounds for CIFAR-10, respectively.
+Each experiment is executed five times with different random seeds.
+In each run, we calculate the average results over the final 50 rounds.
+For each experiment, we present the average results from these five runs.